 Gruppo Gamma has, in a short span of time, grown into a brand that's appreciated by collectors and enthusiasts.
 Within months of our brand's creation our customers created an online owners' club.
 Today, this community comprises customers, supporters and dealers from all over the world.

 Some mainstream brands repeat the same designs over and over and set prices that don't make sense, all in the name of heritage.
-Some fashion brands resort to fabricated stories, glossy advertising and swanky shop fronts to attract customers.
+Fashion brands resort to fabricated stories, glossy advertising and swanky shop fronts to attract customers.

 Good design can and should evolve over time, and it's possible to build fine timepieces and dispense with unnecessary overheads and fanciful stories.

 Our manufacturing partners are in the business of building high-end pieces for luxury brands.
-We're equipped with a showroom, a service center and a network of reputable authorised dealers.
+We're equipped with a showroom, service center and network of retailers.

 Mechanical movements, with their high level of craftsmanship and precision engineering, cost far more than quartz movements and are preferred for use in higher-end timepieces.

 Unlike the standard, no-frills quartz watches that run on batteries, mechanical timepieces are powered by energy stored and harnessed through an intricate clockwork of tiny gears and springs, a technology that preceded quartz watches by almost a thousand years.

 Our timepieces predominantly use mechanical movements.
 Using the know-how we've acquired over many years of hands-on experience, we've curated a selection of self-winding (automatic) and hand-wound mechanical movements.
 These have been chosen for their class-leading reliability, robustness and smooth second hand sweep that's seen in fine timepieces.
 They're easy to maintain and should run trouble-free for many years.